 Whereas in high school, accommodations were initiated by the school district, this is not the case in college.
-The student becomes responsible for seeking out the Counselor/Manager of Disability Services, providing documentation when needed, discussing accommodation strategies, and requesting the use of those accommodations in the classroom.
+The student becomes responsible for seeking out the Associate Director of Counseling and Disability Services, providing documentation when needed, discussing accommodation strategies, and requesting the use of those accommodations in the classroom.
 At the college level, students must learn to advocate for themselves in order to receive appropriate accommodations.

-To receive accommodations, students must first self-disclose their disability to the Counselor/Manager of Disability Services and then request reasonable and appropriate accommodation.
-Documentation from a clinician/physician/psychologist will be requested if the functional impact of the disability is not clear.
-An ADA/Section 504 Accommodation Plan, unique to each student, will be created with the input of the student and the Counselor/Manager of Disability Services.
+To receive accommodations, students must first self-disclose their disability to the Associate Director of Counseling and Disability Services and then request reasonable and appropriate accommodations.
+Documentation from a licensed clinician/physician/psychologist will be requested if the functional impact of the disability is not clear.
+An ADA/Section 504 Accommodation Plan, unique to each student, will be created with the input of the student and the Associate Director of Counseling and Disability Services.